 How is the grant to be used?

-How the grant is to be used is up to the educator and his or her individual school.
-The only stipulations that Walden University makes in this respect are that the grant be used for educational purposes (including school supplies or organized activities/field trips) and that the grant be applied in the way that the educator has described on his or her nomination form.
+The grant must be used for educational purposes (including school supplies or organized activities/field trips).
+It must be applied in the way that the educator has described in his or her nomination.